Diet Starts Ordinary Session; Govt Seeks Record Budget

 Tokyo, Jan.
 18 (Jiji Press)--The Diet, Japan's parliament, started a 150-day ordinary session on Monday, with the government submitting a fiscal 2021 budget bill and a fiscal 2020 supplementary budget bill amid the lingering coronavirus pandemic.

-The proposed budget for fiscal 2021, which starts in April, totals 106,609.7 billion yen, up 3.8 pct from the fiscal 2020 initial budget and hitting a record high for the ninth consecutive year.
+The proposed budget for fiscal 2021, which starts in April, totals 106,609.7 billion yen, expanding 3.8 pct from the fiscal 2020 initial budget and hitting a record high for the ninth consecutive year.

 The budget growth reflects costs for measures to deal with the pandemic, as well as higher social security and defense expenditures.